 A typical Indian breakfast provides a good amount of carbohydrates as well as proteins in some form.
 The most common north Indian breakfast is Paratha /Roti with vegetables whereas Idli and dosa with chutneys and sambar are common in the South.

-A normal South Indian breakfast is usually light and mostly comprises of Rice cakes (idlis), crepes (dosas), pancakes (oothapams), Hoppers, (Idiappam & Aapam), flatbreads (Chapatis) or dumplings(Kozhakattai).
-Though restaurants serve each variety with an array of dips, called chutneys or Sambar which is a liquidy dip, at home its usually limited to one side dish.
+A normal South Indian breakfast is usually light and mostly comprises Rice cakes (idlis), crepes (dosas), pancakes (oothapams), Hoppers, (Idiappam & Aapam), flatbreads (Chapatis) or dumplings(Kozhakattai).
+Though restaurants serve each variety with an array of dips, called chutneys or Sambar which is a liquidy dip, at home, it’s usually limited to one side dish.

 So lets get started….

 Idlis are soft, savoury, pillowy rice cakes usually made from a batter of rice, urad dhal and fenugreek seeds.
 The grains are generally soaked for a few hours, ground in a wet grinder and fermented, after which they are steamed in special moulds called idli plates.